BSc Ost Med, ND, DO, MSc, Fellow of the Osteopathic Sports Care Association (OSCA) UK

 Tom Says: “Pretty much from the time I decided to become an osteopath the pathway I wanted to follow was to work with sports people.

-It’s difficult to put my pathway into chronological order as many of the roles and positions I have been involved with have overlapped as you will see.
+It’s difficult to put my pathway into a chronological order as many of the roles and positions I have been involved with have overlapped as you will see.

 In 1994 I was asked to assist Simeon Milton, now the Chairman of the Osteopathic Sports Care Association (OSCA) at RFU London Division Rugby.
 What an experience, not even graduated and already getting into the world of sports care.
-I graduated in 1995 from BCOM (then BCNO) and almost immediately found a position at Wasps FC (now London Wasps RFC), where I worked with some exceptional physiotherapists and Doctors.
+I graduated in 1995 from BCOM (then BCNO) and almost immediately found a position at Wasps FC (now London Wasps RFC), where I worked with some exceptional physiotherapists and doctors.
 As the club osteopath I covered two training sessions a week initially, and then four a week when rugby turned professional in 1996.
-I covered a 1st or 2nd or development squad game every week during the season sometimes two a week, then seven tournaments in the off season, then back to pre-season training for the season to come.
+I covered a 1st or 2nd or development squad game every week during the season sometimes two a week, then seven tournaments in the off-season, then back to pre-season training for the season to come.

 During my time at Wasps I was also asked to consult for London Broncos RLFC; tour the UK with the Japan U/21 squad; work with the England RFU; England select 7’s World Cup in Dubai and RFU London Division.
 I left Wasps in 2001, but remained a consultant for them until 2009.
 When I left Wasps the RFU came knocking asking if I would be the osteopath / medical lead for London Division U/18 rugby which I did until 2006.
 I was also lucky enough to have worked with UK Athletics and the British Triathlon association.

 One of the reasons for me leaving Wasps was to pursue an MSc in Sports Injuries and Therapy and to expand my knowledge in sports care.
-In 2002 I was selected as one of the Osteopathic team to attend the Commonwealth Games in Manchester.
+In 2002 I was selected as one of the osteopathic team to attend the Commonwealth Games in Manchester.

 In 2012 I was selected as a member of the manual therapies team that worked at the Olympic and Paralympic Games in London; and I am one of 17 osteopaths recognised as a preferred practitioner for the English Institute of Sport.